 Everything in the universe moves in patterns.
 Planets revolve around stars in patterns.
 The tilt of the earth creates seasons that change according to patterns.
 The rivers and streams flow in patterns.
 The days, weeks, months, and years all pass in patterned cycles.
-The same is applied to your life patterns and habits.
+The same is true of human life patterns and habits.

-People also do everything according to patterns.
+People do almost everything according to patterns.
 They work, eat, sleep, move, and think according to certain patterns.
 The tendency to do things according to patterns is natural and can be seen in all people.
-Patterns can be changed, and, to a certain extent they do change in small and subtle ways over the course of life in every person, but every life is largely influenced and determined by patterns.

 Breaking Down Life Patterns

 The natural human tendency to develop patterns can be useful.
 Simple actions like walking or driving or reading are actually very complex behaviors, and learning them over and over again on a daily basis would make everyday life almost impossible.
-Positive patterns of learning and thinking are at the heart of every great creative human achievement.
 Great and complex achievements in art, knowledge, leadership, and innovation are all made possible as a result of the establishment of basic positive patterns.
 Shakespeare could not have written his works if he had not learned how to write basic letters on paper.

 (For more on healing and forgiveness, check out Dolph Lundgren’s TED Talk.)

-Sometimes, changing unhealthy or limited patterns is a simple thing.
-It may not be easy, for example, to make healthy choices in eating, but learning what is healthy and what is not healthy is not exceptionally difficult, and, once a source of healthier foods is found, it is not overly complicated to avoid what is not healthy and choose what is, unless there is a hidden source of unresolved emotional pain that causes us to eat compulsively in an unhealthy way.
+Sometimes, there a hidden factors that get in the way of changing patterns.
+It may not be easy, for example, to make healthy choices in eating, when there is a hidden or subconscious source of unresolved, patterned emotional pain that causes us to eat compulsively in an unhealthy way.

 How to Change Life Patterns

 To change our patterns, we need to take an intelligent look at what we are doing.
 And we may also need to look at what is subconscious and not understood as well as what is conscious and understood.
-At certain times in life, we can all benefit from having some assistance from someone who can show us aspects of our personal patterns that we may not even be able to clearly see ourselves.
-The real value of therapy is that it brings things to light that any client may not fully be aware of.
-A good therapist is someone who knows how to recognize patterns, and who knows how to help reveal them to the person that he or she works with.
-This provides a tool for the client to help create change in his or her life.
+At certain times in life, there can be clear benefit in having some assistance from someone who can help to show us aspects of our personal patterns that we may not be able to clearly see ourselves.
+A good therapist knows how to recognize patterns, and knows how to help people to see what they cannot ordinarily see.
+This provides a tool for the client to help create change.
 It helps the client make different choices and create new and different patterns.
-These new patterns can be much healthier in a physical and psychological sense.
+These new patterns can be healthier in a physical and psychological sense.
 They can eliminate compulsive negative behaviors and ways of thinking.
 They can help to give life a new sense of meaning and purpose.
-They can help the client to understand who he or she really is in a much better way.
-They can help the client to live life more fully and find a greater sense of meaning and purpose.
-They can help make life much less an experience of suffering and much more an experience of peace and fulfillment.
+They can help people to understand who they are in a better way.
+They can help people to live life more fully and find a greater sense of meaning and purpose.
+They can help make life less an experience of suffering and more an experience of peace and fulfillment.

-If we can understand our patterns and bring to the surface those things that are hidden, change becomes much easier.
-Instead of feeling like a hamster on a wheel, we can feel more like a person traveling toward the light at the end of a tunnel, where things get brighter and everything makes more sense with each step forward that we take.
+If we can understand our patterns and bring to the surface those things that are hidden, change becomes easier.
+Instead of feeling like we are trapped in an endless cycle of futility, we can feel more like we are making progress, moving forward with a clear sense of purpose to a brighter destination.